Kiffhost/exalted-scripture-understanding/Charms/Infernal/Medicine/Gifts of Invisible Flame.md

 ---
 *The mad green light of Ligier bathes the world in sickly radiance like an unseen cancer.*

-The Infernal infuses an object with the sickly Essence of [[green sun wasting]] (p.
+The Infernal infuses an object with the sickly Essence of [[Green Sun Wasting]] (p.
 XX).
 A character is exposed to this disease if he spends an hour in close proximity of the object or consumes it.
 This continues to recur until a nontrivial character fails his roll against infection.
 If the object is scattered among others — such as tainting a grain silo or well — the virulence is halved, rounded up.
 It loses its effect if it’s mixed in with more non-tainted materials than tainted ones.

 Characters using magic like [[All-Encompassing Sorcerer’s Sight]] can make a difficulty 3 diagnosis roll to recognize this Charm’s taint.
 ## [[Keys]]